The Modus Care Pathway

 This framework is intended to promote a culture of positive risk taking, whereby activities are carried out with due regard for the health, safety and wellbeing of staff and service users, without creating barriers to development and growth.
 Within Modus Care the risk assessment tool is closely linked to the care planning process and usually underpins a care plan element.

 The risk assessment tool includes an assessment of historical forensic and clinical risk issues to form a part of the assessment and admission process, however is not intended to be a forensic / clinical risk assessment (where this is required an assessment would be commissioned from an appropriately qualified professional).

-Service User Plans - Service users in Modus residential units do not usually come under the provisions of the Care Programme Approach, however are supported via a comprehensive service user plan.
+Service User Plans - Service users in Modus residential units are supported via a comprehensive service user plan.
 Service users are allocated a named key worker to oversee the implementation of the service user plan, and the service user is central to the development of this plan as far as possible.

-All care plans, whether residential or under the CPA, are focused on increasing independence and improving standards of living wherever possible, keeping the needs and wishes of the service user or patient at its centre.
+All care plans are focused on increasing independence and improving standards of living wherever possible, keeping the needs and wishes of the service user or patient at its centre.